Updated April 2023

-By now, most of you are aware that the new MA Lodging Tax on short-term rentals includes a requirement that every home carry at least $1 million in liability insurance.
+By now, most of you are aware that as of July 1, 2019, Chapter 337 of the Acts of 2018 requires that operators of short-term rentals must maintain liability insurance of not less than $1,000,000 to cover each short-term rental.
 So, take a look at your current policy to determine the amount of liability coverage you have.
 If it’s not adequate, the first step is to contact your insurance agent.

-To start, make sure that your agent is aware that you rent out your home.
-This is very important as rental homes can have different coverage than normal homeowner policies, and some insurance carriers have different requirements for rental homes.
+To start, make sure that your agent is aware that you are renting your home.
+This is very important as a short-term rental home can be denied coverage under a primary homeowner insurance policy.

-If you are currently insured through the Mass Fair Plan (MPIUA), which caps its liability coverage at $500,000, or your policy with another carrier is less than $1M, you have two options in order to comply with the requirement:
+If you are currently insured through the Mass Fair Plan (MPIUA), which caps its liability coverage at $500,000, or your policy with another carrier is less than $1M in liability, you have a couple of options to comply with the state requirement:

-The new MA Lodging Tax can be daunting, but there is no question that it’s in the best interests of us vacation rental homeowners to be adequately protected while we open our homes to strangers.
+The Massachusetts Insurance requirements for short-term rentals may seem excessive.
+However, there is no question that it’s in the best interests of vacation rental homeowners to be adequately protected as we open our homes to strangers.